-The Eucalyptus User Console is an easy to use Web-based interface that allows users to manage instances within a Eucalyptus cloud.
+The Eucalyptus User Console is a Web-based interface that allows users to easily manage instances within a Eucalyptus cloud.
 It allows users to self-service provision cloud resources for development, testing, staging, or production use.

 Self-service Resource Provisioning

 Many cloud functions can be performed with the Eucalyptus User Console, including: